googlefonts/qwitcher-grypen/README.md

-# Qwitcher Bychen
+# Qwitcher Grypen

-Inspired by the letterforms that come from using an architectural ruling pen, QwitcherBychen is a casual brush script with a bit of an edge.
+Inspired by the letterforms that come from using an architectural ruling pen, Qwitcher Grypen is a casual brush script with a bit of an edge.
 Three weights can be used to successfully change sizes without compromising readability.

 ![Sample Image](Documentation/image1.png)